Pylons/pyramid_cookbook/static_assets/files.rst

    from pyramid.static import static_view
    www = static_view('/path/to/static/dir', use_subpath=True)

-.. note:: For better cross-system flexibility, use an :term:`asset specification` as the argument to :class:`pyramid.static.static_view` instead of a physical absolute filesystem path, e.g. ``mypackage:static`` instead of ``/path/to/mypackage/static``.
+.. note:: For better cross-system flexibility, use an asset specification as the argument to :class:`pyramid.static.static_view` instead of a physical absolute filesystem path, e.g. ``mypackage:static`` instead of ``/path/to/mypackage/static``.